MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/Links.md

 ---
-title: User manual on types of links
+title: Updating links in Visual Studio Code
-author: Pallavi
+author: GubbaPallavi
-description: User manual on types of links ms.topic: conceptual
+description: Updating links in Visual Studio Code ms.topic: conceptual
 ---

-# Introduction
+# Links

-This article describes how to use hyperlinks in Markdown editor.
+This article describes how to update different types of links in Visual Studio Code.
 Hyperlinks can connect two different documents and various sections in the same document.

 Following are the three different types of links: